 The City of Philadelphia’s Mayor’s Internship Program (MIP) is an opportunity for undergraduates who would have completed their sophomore year by the start of the program and graduate-level students to learn about and contribute to the city government managing operations for the nation’s 5th largest municipality.

-During their tenure, Mayor’s Interns are assigned substantive projects and tasks providing research, administrative, and staff assistance to City officials in various departments across the City of Philadelphia municipal government.
-Interns are also provided the opportunity to learn about careers in government, hear from leaders in City government, and visit City facilities and operations.
+During their tenure, Mayor’s Interns are assigned substantive projects and tasks providing research, and analysis, as well as administrative, and staff assistance to City officials in various departments across the City of Philadelphia municipal government.
+Interns are also provided a host of additional opportunities to learn about careers in government from leaders and employees across the City.
+The program will provide development experiences in a number of soft skills that will provide the intern with additional skills to support their career success.
 MIP offers real work experience while exposing participants to the diverse functions and operations of a large municipal government.

 The MIP consists of three main components:

 - Work component: Placement in a single department completing substantive work assignments (approximately 20 hours per week)

 - "Exploring Government": Programming that includes speaker events, visits to municipal operations and programs, and leadership development training

 - My Philly Summer: Interns are invited to participate in the “My Philly Summer” program with Campus Philly.
 This program brings together interns working across various businesses in Philadelphia over the summer for fun, interesting, and free networking events throughout the summer.

 Interns are assigned to work in one department for the duration of the internship program.
 Placements are made based on background, interests, and overall match with the host department.
 Representing a wide-range of government operations, a partial list of last year’s host departments include: